 What is XPath in Selenium?

 Xpath or XML Path is an XML expression tag used for finding the elements in a web page while programming test scripts in Selenium Automation Tool. .
-It can be used to find the position element’s tags like element’s name, element’s ID, link text, dynamic element using Xpath, CSS path, element’s class name, etc. In the web page of the application being tested using selenium automation.
+It can be used to find the position element’s tags like element’s name, element’s ID, link text, a dynamic element using Xpath, CSS path, element’s class name, etc. On the web page of the application being tested using selenium automation.
 There are two types of Xpath used, namely Absolute Xpath and Realtive Xpath.

 Syntax of XPath in Selenium